jonathaneunice/textdata/README.rst

 * See ``CHANGES.yml`` for a more complete change log.

+* Those who like how ``textdata`` simplifies data extraction from text should also consider `quoter <http://pypi.python.org/pypi/quoter>`_, a module with the same philosophy about wrapping text and joining composite data into strings.

 * Automated multi-version testing managed with the wonderful `pytest <http://pypi.python.org/pypi/pytest>`_, `pytest-cov <http://pypi.python.org/pypi/pytest-cov>`_,